tranvansang/zoned-date/README.md

 ## TODO
-- [ ] Implement `Datez` class, with timezone defined by name.
+- [ ] Implement `ZonedDate` class, with timezone defined by name.
 For example: `'Asia/Tokyo'`.
-Which might require `Intl` available in the runtime.
+Which might require `Intl` available at runtime.